yuki-kimoto/gitprep/README.md

 ### blame don't work

 In Gitprep, blame page use "git blame --line-porcelain".
 In old git, there is no --line-porcelain option.
-We don't know when --line-porcelain is added to git.
+We don't know when --line-porcelain was added to git.
 At least, blame page work well in git 1.8.2.1.

 ### How to upgrade GitPrep